gjohnhazel/bubbles-jh-/notes.md

 - Better blast effects
   - Blasts apply a velocity to blasted balls.
 Direction of velocity is determined by angle from center of blast to center of popped ball.

-- Refactors
-  - Apply particle to slingshots and blasts